 About Us

-At St. Francis Children’s Center, our mission is to serve and educate children with and without special needs, enabling them to reach their greatest potential.
+At St. Francis Children’s Center, our mission is to empower children of all abilities and their families to thrive.

 Our History